 Making a meal that the whole family will enjoy doesn’t get simpler than this meatball casserole.
-Using handy staple ingredients like frozen meatballs and jarred pasta sauce makes this a must for busy weeknights.
+Using handy ingredients like frozen meatballs and jarred pasta sauce makes this a must for busy weeknights.

-This meatball pasta bake recipe doesn’t need any fancy kitchen gadgets, so it’s great for beginner cooks or to whip up for your next holiday.
+And the recipe doesn’t need any fancy kitchen gadgets, so it’s great for beginner cooks or to whip up for your next holiday.

 Cover it and let it bake in the oven while you take care of laundry, help with homework, feed the dog, and tackle the mountain of other tasks on your “To Do” list.